-Ans: Following are the bottlenecks found in the application during performance testing:
+Ans: The following are the bottlenecks found in the application during performance testing:

-- While login to the application which includes database related transactions; seems very slow, then I started my investigation by looking into the tables in the database.
+- While logging into the application which includes database-related transactions; it seemed very slow, so I started my investigation by looking into the tables in the database.
 I found that indexing was not present in the tables.
-Once the indexing is attached for the tables then readability became very fast and response time improved.
+Once the indexing is attached to the tables readability becomes very fast and response time improves.

 Q. 47 What do you monitor during performance test execution?

 Ans: During performance test execution of an application, we always look for both client-side as well as server-side metrics.

 Client-side metrics include transaction response time, throughput, hits per second, Running Users etc. and server-side metrics include CPU Utilization, Memory consumption, garbage collector performance etc.

 Q. 48 How to extract server data for test execution and how to analyze that?

 Ans: Every time post-test execution, we need to extract the data from the server which is the CPU, Memory, Garbage collector, and Heap Memory which may be in graphical representation.
 We need third-party tools like Dynatrace, JavaMelody, Jvisual VM etc. to get these metrics.

 Q. 49 What is the SLA (service level agreements)?